Cassia County School District #151

 Bicycles are to be parked in the bike rack located between the two parking lot areas on the grass in the front of the school.
 The school cannot be responsible for bicycles brought onto school grounds which are lost, damaged, or stolen.

 Cell phones are not appropriate at school.
 If for safety reasons, you send one with your child, it must be turned off during school hours.
 If it is heard ringing or used during school hours, it will be confiscated until the end of the day.
-If repeated confiscations take place with the same student, parents will be notified and will need to pick up the said cell phone.
+If repeated confiscations take place with the same student, parents will be notified and will need to pick up said cell phone.

 The school is not responsible for any toys or items brought to school by students.
 Please have students leave these items at home.